County Offices, Courts and Landfill will be closed on Monday, July 4 for the Independence Day Holiday.

 - How can I protest my property value?

-Online protest filing will be available for the 2013 protest period.
+Online protest filing will be available for property owners receiving a postcard in May for the 2015

+protest period.
 We've made it easy to help you avoid a drive and waiting in line.
+Protests

 for more information.